-CROSSING CENTURIES – a new book by Irene Tinker
+CROSSING CENTURIES – book by Irene Tinker

 Fifty years ago the world was in the midst of a cataclysmic change.
 World War II had undermined the European colonial powers; the countries they had controlled were in turmoil as nationalism swept the globe.
 Yet these momentous events were hardly mentioned in my undergraduate studies at Harvard where my government courses focused on Europe while political philosophy delved into ancient Greece.
 I wanted to experience and understand what was happening in the world.